jdc-cunningham/autobiography/aspirations.md

 idk... if the mojo stuff and neuralink happens that would be interesting but being taken over would be a concern

-same for home robots with AI that can be taken over...
-(SecUnit ha)
+same for home robots with AI that can be taken over... (~~SecUnit ha~~ this is not right, more like Ex Machina)

 Anyway that's it, moving on